 Promoting Heathy Communities

-Our approach is most concisely captured by the term "creative localization," which involves the following six dimensions:
+Our approach seeks "creative localization," which is comprised of six dimensions:

 - Energy: Generating power locally from renewable sources such as solar, wind and hydrogen, and where possible, using technology created and stored locally.